-BA, BComm, BEd, BSc, MA, MSc, MEd, MSW, PhD-the most common abbreviations for degrees.
-In turn, they are: Bachelor of Arts, Bachelor of Commerce, Bachelor of Education, Bachelor of Science, Master of Arts, Master of Science, Master of Education, Master of Social Work, and Doctor of Philosophy.
+BA, BASc, BComm, BEd, BSc, BSN, MA, MSc, MEd, MSW, PhD-the most common abbreviations for degrees.
+In turn, they are: Bachelor of Arts, Bachelor of Applied Science, Bachelor of Commerce, Bachelor of Education, Bachelor of Science, Bachelor of Science in Nursing, Master of Arts, Master of Science, Master of Education, Master of Social Work, and Doctor of Philosophy.